Angular-Dynamic-Hooks/ngx-dynamic-hooks/docs/documentation/v3/parsers.md

 So far, we have only used the standard `SelectorHookParser`, which is included in this library for convenience and is easy to use if all you need is to load components by their selectors.
 However, by creating custom parsers, any element or text pattern you want can be replaced by an Angular component.

-Custom parsers can look for either **element hooks** or **string hooks**.
-Element hooks are straightforward and load components into found html elements while the more powerful string hooks can replace any arbitrary text pattern with components.
+Custom parsers can look for either **element hooks** or **text hooks**.
+Element hooks are straightforward and load components into found html elements while text hooks can replace any arbitrary text pattern with components.

 ### What makes a parser